silverbluemx/SE_LandingGearBalancer/README.md

 - Version 1.2 - 2025-07-06 -  Supports up to 100 landing gear kits !
                             Detects and warns about obstructed cameras
                             Shows on screen if in long legs or short legs mode
+- Version 1.3 - 2025-12-07 -  Added "unlock_retract", "unlock_extend", "unlock" commands
+                            Works when landing on grids (ex : large grid landing pad that is not level for some reason)

 Designed for use with:
 - Up to 100 landing gear kits (1 kit = piston+landingpad+camera)